 Q1.
 Why is my wandering Jew turning yellow?

 Answer: Just like any other houseplant, yellowing leaves indicate problems of overwatering.
-Wandering Jew does not like ‘cold feet’ and prefers adequate draining soil so the moisture doesn’t retain.
+Wandering Jew does not like ‘cold feet’ and prefer adequate draining soil so the moisture doesn’t retain.
 If you find the leaves of your plant losing its vibrant coloring, reduce the water intake and only water when the top ½ inch of the soil feels dry.

 It is also advised that you water in the morning time so the plant has enough time to dry out.